MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ### Add an existing cluster

+To add an existing cluster, follow these steps:

 1. Select **VMs and Services**, right-click **All Hosts**, and select **Add Hyper-V Hosts and Clusters**.
 2. If the cluster isn't in the VMM domain, select **The Windows server computer is in an untrusted Active Directory domain**.
 3. Specify the cluster, and provide a Run As account.
 This adds the host cluster into VMM.
 4. If the cluster isn't S2D enabled, you need to enable it on the cluster properties.

 ### Manage pool and create CSVs

+To manage pool and create CSVs, follow these steps:

 After you [set up networking](manage-networks.md) on the cluster, create CSVs.